nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Deleted A380.
 ```

-For instance, Flight Attendant Mary will have an index number of 1 in the image below.
+For instance, Junior Crew Member Mary will have an index number of 1 in the image below.
 (The index number will be displayed in future updates)

 <img src="images/ModeCrewLanding.jpg" width="2032" alt="Mode crew page">